Overview of Windows Autopilot

-When initially deploying new Windows devices, Windows Autopilot uses the OEM-optimized version of Windows client.
+When new Windows devices are initially deployed, Windows Autopilot uses the OEM-optimized version of Windows client.
 This version is preinstalled on the device, so you don't have to maintain custom images and drivers for every device model.
 Instead of re-imaging the device, your existing Windows installation can be transformed into a "business-ready" state that can:

 - Change the edition of Windows being used to support advanced features.
 For example, from Windows Pro to Windows Enterprise.

 Once deployed, you can manage Windows devices with: